hawk/lux/doc/config_params.md

 command line options.
 Architecture specific files are by default located in the subdirectory called `priv` in the `Lux` application.

+**--hostname Hostname**
+The `Hostname`overrides the hostname obtained from the operating system.
+It may be useful when testing config settings of other machines or faking the hostname in a test environment with multiple equivalent slaves.

 **--skip Var**
 **--skip Var=Value**
 Skip execution of the script if the given variable is set.
 This